HSLdevcom/transitdata-pulsar-data-collector/README.md

 ### Run locally

+Have a tunnel open to pulsar_dev_proxy so that `ADMIN_URL` env variable points to pulsar admin's port.

 Have `.env` file at the project directory containing all of the secret values (you can get secrets from a pulsar-proxy VM from pulsar-dev resource group) and then run:
 ```